List of NHL rivalries: Battle of the QEW: Buffalo Sabres vs. Toronto Maple Leafs

-As of the end of the 2021–22 season, Buffalo leads the regular season series 120–74–18–10 with a 4–1 playoff record against Toronto.
+As of the end of the 2024–25 season, Buffalo leads the regular season record, 123–80–18–11, and the playoff record, 4–1 against Toronto.

-Boston Bruins vs. Buffalo Sabres

-The Bruins and Sabres have had a rivalry since the Sabres joined the NHL in 1970.
-These teams have met in the playoffs eight times with the Bruins winning the first five meetings in 1982, 1983, 1988, 1989, and 1992.
-Their 1983 series was most memorable when in game 7 of the Adams Division final, Brad Park scored the winning goal at 1:52 of sudden death overtime.
-The Sabres finally won in 1993, when they swept the Bruins in the opening round on Brad May's famous "May Day" goal called by longtime Sabres broadcaster Rick Jeanneret.

-In 1999, the Sabres beat the Bruins in six games in the Eastern Conference Semifinals on their way to the Stanley Cup Finals, where they lost to the Dallas Stars in six games on Brett Hull's controversial goal.
-The teams met in the opening round of the 2010 Stanley Cup playoffs.
-The Sabres, who won the Northeast Division with 100 points and were seeded 3rd in the Eastern Conference, were upset by the 6th seeded Bruins in six games.
-In April 2013, the rivalry was set aside when both teams faced off in the Bruins first home game after the Boston Marathon bombing.
-Milan Lucic and the Bruins were also responsible for Ryan Miller's head injury in 2011, giving him a concussion but received no suspension.

-As of the end of the 2021–22 season, Boston leads the regular season series 154–114–29–13 with a 25–20 playoff record against Buffalo.

 Boston Bruins vs. Montreal Canadiens

 The Bruins–Canadiens rivalry is considered by former Canadiens head coach Jacques Martin to be "one of the greatest rivalries in sports," along with the Yankees–Red Sox rivalry, Dodgers–Giants rivalry, Bears–Packers rivalry, and Celtics–Lakers rivalry.
 The two teams have played each other more times, in both regular season play and the playoffs, than any other two teams in NHL history.

-In the playoffs, the two teams have met in 34 series for a total of 171 games, 11 series, and 60 more games than two other Original 6 teams, the Red Wings and Maple Leafs.
-The two teams have faced each other 9 times in Game sevens, more times than any other opponents in NHL history.
+In the playoffs, the two teams have met in 34 series for a total of 171 games, which is 11 series and 60 more games than two other Original Six teams, the Red Wings and Maple Leafs.
+The two teams have faced each other nine times in game sevens, more times than any other opponents in NHL history.

+As of the end of the 2024–25 season, Montreal leads the regular season record, 365–284–103–12, and the playoff record, 106–71 against Boston.